-• Boolean debug corresponds to the lduMatrix DebugSwitch, and it is true if the DebugSwitch is greater than 0.
-The default value, both in the class definition, and in the global controlDict is 1, so the contents of the if-statement will be executed.
+- Boolean debug corresponds to the lduMatrix DebugSwitch, and it is true if the DebugSwitch is greater than 0, and the above if-statement is done if it is equal to or greater than 2. - The default value, both in the class definition, and in the global controlDict is 1.
+Try setting it to 2 in your own copy of the global controlDict, and run the cavity case.